zbh2047/zbh2047.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Bohang Zhang (张博航), a third-year Phd. student at Peking University, where I am advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
+I'm Bohang Zhang (张博航), a third-year Phd. student at Peking University, advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
 Before that, I finished my undergraduate study at School of the Gifted Young (少年班) in Xi'an Jiaotong University, majored in Computer Science.

 My main research area lies in machine learning, with special interests in trustworthy and reliable machine learning.
 Currently I am forcusing on designing neural networks with *certified* robustness gurantees, i.e. provable robustness under adversarial attacks.
 Besides this, I am also intersted in designing and analyzing optimization algorithms for efficient neural network training.